 I’ve been to a few smaller shows that do this, and it’s brilliant.
 But how to get the same sort of interaction when you have hundreds of exhibitors?
 Nobody has hallways that long, do they?

-An excellent point she has made…and a good question!
-If no one has always that long, why not invent them using the rows of exhibitors that you already have!
+That is an excellent point she has made…and a good question!
+If no one has always been that long, why not invent them using the rows of exhibitors you already have?

-If you have a show with a bunch of exhibitors that are unhappy because the attendees do not give them a look, why not give it a go?
+If you have a show with a bunch of exhibitors who are unhappy because the attendees do not give them a look, why not give it a go?

 Common Objections to this plan: